 Ballarat Wildlife Park was founded in 1985 by the Parker family through a passion for conservation of wildlife and the environment.
-On your visit, you can hand-feed the free-roaming kangaroos, and see koalas, wombats, ‘Crunch’ the five-metre super croc, and the newest arrivals – two Sumatran Tigers.
-Daily tours and conservation presentations will immerse you into the animal world, and around the park you will also see southern cassowaries, giant tortoises, dingoes, emus, meerkats and a colony of penguins.
-There’s a reptile house with snakes, frogs and lizards, and you can spend time one-on-one with an animal with an Animal Encounter experience.
+On your visit, you can hand-feed the free-roaming kangaroos, and see koalas and wombats.
+Feed ‘Crunch’ the five-metre super croc, and the newest arrivals – two Sumatran Tigers.
+Daily tours and conservation presentations will immerse you into the animal world.
+Around the park you will also see southern cassowaries, giant tortoises, dingoes, emus, meerkats and a colony of penguins.
+There’s a reptile house with snakes, frogs and lizards.
+Spend some one-on-one time with an animal with an Animal Encounter experience.
 Pat a koala, cuddle a wombat or have a snake wrapped over your shoulders.
 Open 9am-5pm, 7 days a week.

 From the lake, pebbled paths lead to the historic Ballarat Botanical Gardens.
-The gardens were planted in the 1860s, and on your visit, you can soak up the beauty of the grand floral displays, heritage oak trees, Italian marble statues and the iconic Prime Ministers Avenue.
+The gardens were planted in the 1860s, on your visit, you can soak up the beauty of the grand floral displays.
+Walk through the heritage oak trees, Italian marble statues and the iconic Prime Ministers Avenue.
 There are free guided tours departing from the Conservatory, and a nursery on-site where you can purchase plants to take home.

 You could spend an entire day at The Mill Markets Ballarat.
 This labyrinthine collector’s market is a treasure trove of quirky collectables, vintage fashion, antiques, art, furniture, curiosities and jewellery.
 It’s a dream destination for vintage lovers and there’s a cafe and coffee van onsite to fuel your foraging.
 Open 10am-6pm, 7 days a week.

 If you’re visiting Ballarat with children, be sure to put Kryal Castle on your itinerary.
 It’s a medieval castle that takes you back in time with activities such as archery, street theatre and arena shows.
-There’s a medieval stone maze and torture and dungeon museum to explore and even accommodation, if you want to sleep over and explore the park outside of opening hours.
+There’s a medieval stone maze, and a torture and dungeon museum to explore.
+Even accommodation is available, if you want to sleep over and explore the park outside of opening hours.
 Open 10am-4pm, Saturday and Sunday, with accommodation available 7 days a week.

 Another favourite for families, Gold Rush Mini Golf Ballarat has two 18-hole putt putt golf courses, both designed to take you back in time.
 The outdoor course brings to life Ballarat’s gold rush history with themed facades, props and Ballarat’s historical streetscape.
-Experience life in the 1850s Ballarat gold mining days by putting through mine shafts, beside a flowing stream and around a nineteenth century township.
-The indoor course is Jurassic-themed and you can venture into a lost world of dinosaurs, medieval castles and pirate hideouts whatever the weather.
+Experience life in the 1850s Ballarat gold mining days.
+Put through mine shafts, beside a flowing stream and around a nineteenth century township.
+The indoor course is Jurassic-themed!
+You can venture into a lost world of dinosaurs, medieval castles and pirate hideouts whatever the weather.

 Don’t forget that a trip to Best’s Wines Cellar Door is approximately 1.5 hour drive from Ballarat.
 A great day trip or your next destination to add to your itinerary.
 We’d love to show you around our historic cellars and introduce you to our range of wines.
 Book in for a tasting.